 16 - F1 Challenge '99 - '02 - 2003

 Developer: Electronic Arts | Publisher Electronic Arts | Metascore: 91

 F1 Challenge was an early racing simulation game made by Electronic Arts, however, this isn't the same F1 series that you still see on the shelves today; the Formula 1 license was once exclusive to EA before Sony took over and dominated the PS2 market with a revitalised series.

-EA managed to create F1 Challenge by utilising the 4 years worth of licensing they had previously paid for, so nothing noteworthy from it's year of release (2003) was included in the game.
+EA managed to create an F1 Challenge by utilising the 4 years' worth of licensing they had previously paid for, so nothing noteworthy from it's the year of release (2003) was included in the game.

-EA had an advantage over Sony at the time as they had developed a solid game engine which could run realistic (at the time) graphics without too much strain on the games respective platform.
+EA had an advantage over Sony at the time as they had developed a solid game engine that could run realistic (at the time) graphics without too much strain on the game's respective platform.
 The game also had a large modding community behind it, who produced non-F1 related tracks like Le Mans.

 Developer: Polarbit | Publisher: Polarbit | Metascore: 91